Re-imagined the Electronium - Raymond Scott’s instantaneous performance-composition machine.

 A unique blending of human and machine creativity, the Electronium has huge potential for those wanting to sit down and engage seriously with it as a compositional tool.
 The generative aspect is there to promote creativity, and its contrapuntal function can assist in developing and accompanying player ideas.

+For beginners, the team have also added a tutorial that guides first-time players to quick results involving the AI.
 Though the machine was conceptualised in 1959, it still poses questions about authenticity, the nature of creativity, and the man/machine relationship that is increasingly vital in the present day.
 We hope that bringing the Electronium to life contributes to the current conversation about the qualities of AI, and how it is becoming increasingly common to implement intelligent technology in all aspects of our lives.